 As populations and industry continue to grow, so will the amount of waste we collectively generate.
 It places a burden on the planet, can have a negative impact on habitats and potentially spoil areas of natural beauty that we currently enjoy.
 It is in our interest to manage the waste we generate as a business.
 Addressing this issue delivers financial savings, more efficient processes and a better environment for us all.

-These issues are summarised in the group's materiality map which outlines the key material issues and the targets in place to address them, categorised according to Johnson Matthey's five elements of sustainability.
+These issues are summarised in the group's materiality map which outlines the key material issues and the targets in place to address them.

 Material issues are continually assessed as part of our risk management and business planning processes and the group integrates horizon scanning into these processes to seek new market opportunities and identify emerging issues that many have an impact on our business over the longer term.